CosmicMind/Graph/README.md

 ## License

-Copyright (C) 2015 - 2017, CosmicMind, Inc. <http://cosmicmind.com>.
+Copyright (C) 2015 - 2018, Daniel Dahan and CosmicMind, Inc. <http://cosmicmind.com>.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: